 White belts should learn more than three takedown variations to boost their BJJ fighting skill.

-The following list gives an idea of the fundamental takedown movements you should know and understand.
+The following list shows the fundamental takedown movements you should know and understand.

 Recommended: Click here to learn more about some of the best judo throws and wrestling takedowns for Brazilian jiu-jitsu.